tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Borderlands/Barony of Vaubonne.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%%
-%% Historically much larger; conqueored by Shattered Ice Clan; refounded after war in very different way %%
+Historically much larger; conqueored by Shattered Ice Clan; refounded after war in very different way Some vague ideas on character/vibe from session planning; some small notes on the land and how it changed in the Sembaran history backstory
+%%